edb1013/Float_App/README.md

 INSERT IMAGE OF APP
 This look was precisely what we were going for and below is a photo of it with the specified ticker "AAPL" (Apple) and its returned values.
 INSERT IMAGE OF APP WITH TICKER AND VALUES
 By comparing the returned values with those produced by the app we are able to conclude that the app works properly.
-The code for the app can be found [here](
+The code for the app can be found [here](Float_app.py).

+## Conclusion:
+This was the first time something like this has been attempted.
+Though I am happy with the result there are obvious improvements to formatting and function that can be done.